 As he continued building homes, he saw that changes were needed in the demolition side of the industry and created his company to recycle those materials back into the construction supply chain.

-Adam can be seen making his pitch to the Dragons – including another former Kingston resident, Michele Romanow (Sc’07, MBA’08), who lived in the city while attending Queen’s University – at 9pm Thursday on CBC and online at CBC GEM. [updated: Adam’s segment begins at the 33:40 mark]
+Adam can be seen making his pitch to the Dragons – including another former Kingston resident, Michele Romanow (Sc’07, MBA’08), who lived in the city while attending Queen’s University – at 9pm Thursday on CBC and online at CBC GEM. [update: Adam’s segment can be seen now on CBC GEM)]

-ADDENDUM: For those who watched tonight’s episode, we’ve been informed the “3 Ships Beauty” segment also featured former Kingston residents.
+UPDATE: For those who watched tonight’s episode, we’ve been informed the “3 Ships Beauty” segment also featured former Kingston residents (watch their pitch on CBC GEM).
 Founders Laura Burget is Kingston-raised and Connie Lo is a Queen’s University alumna, according to this Toronto.com article. (h/t to “R TC” on Twitter)

 Multimedia: Adam Corneil on Instagram | CBC Dragon’s Den